RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 #[storage(read, write)]
 fn transfer_coins_to_address(coins: u64, from: Address, target: Address) {
   let b256_addr_from = from.into();
-  // Access the sender's balance (or initialize it to 0 if it doesn't exist) let identity_from: Identity = Identity::Address(Address::from(b256_addr_from)); // Casting Address to Identity let mut from_balance = storage.balances.get(identity_from).try_read().unwrap_or(0);
+  // Access the sender's balance or initialize it to 0 if it doesn't exist let identity_from: Identity = Identity::Address(Address::from(b256_addr_from));
+  let mut from_balance = storage.balances.get(identity_from).try_read().unwrap_or(0);

   // Ensure sufficient balance before transferring